openconfig/featureprofiles/feature/cisco/performance/README.md

 - **PerformanceData**: Struct that holds the collected performance data such as memory usage, CPU usage, scale attributes, and other metadata.

-- **Collector**: Struct that manages the collection process, including maintaining state, managing CLI clients, and storing results.
+- **Collector**: Reference object that manages the collection process.

 - **getClient**: Function to get or create a CLI client for a given component, with retry logic.

 - **RunCollector**: Function to start the collector, initialize necessary data, and spawn a goroutine to collect data periodically.

-- **StopCollector**: Function to stop the collector, signal all goroutines to finish, and optionally push the collected data to a database.
+- **EndCollector**: Function to stop the collector, signal all goroutines to finish, and optionally push the collected data to a database.

+- **PauseCollector: Function to temporarily halt collection until ResumeCollector is run.

+- **ResumeCollector: Function to resume collection after it has been paused by PauseCollector.

 - **collectAllData**: Goroutine function to periodically collect data from the DUT and store it in the collector's results.